Shively, Kentucky: 18th century

+19th century

+In 1816, Christian donated the land for a church that is today known as Parkview Methodist.

 A stagecoach stop was opened in 1831.
 The Elizabethtown and Paducah Railroad arrived in the 1870s.

 Shortly before the Civil War, the area became popular among German immigrants, mostly from Bavaria.
 In 1897, they erected St. Helen's Catholic Church.
 The community was commonly known as "St. Helen's" for the next few years, but the post office (est. 1902) could not adopt it because there was another community with the name in Lee County.

+20th century

 A streetcar line was extended to the area in 1904.

 Eight whiskey distilleries opened nearby after the end of Prohibition.
 When Louisville tried to annex and tax them during the Great Depression, the distillers talked the residents of Shively into incorporating separately (finalized May 23, 1938) and annexing their district instead.
 Their $20-million revenue stream left the small city well funded.

 During the 1950s, it became the state's fastest-growing city as white flight and suburbanization reached Louisville.